… And what boards can do in a world of exponentially greater levels of data security breaches.

 Also different is the journalistic “architecture” that’s evolved to weave what’s found in these massive data leaks into highly impactful news narratives with legal, political, regulatory, social policy, and corporate angles.

 What’s New This Time

 The Panama Papers coverage was produced by a collaboration orchestrated by the Washington, D.C.-based International Consortium of Investigative Journalists (ICIJ).
 In existence since the 1990s, the Panama Papers is its 25th major global investigative project.

-But more importantly is how ICIJ defined and managed the issues in the coverage.
-All the politics and personal wealth stories aside, the Panama Papers fueled the rising global populist force decrying what it sees as the persistent failure of the super rich and of many corporations to be “good” citizens.
+But more important is how ICIJ defined and managed the issues in the coverage.
+All the politics and personal wealth stories aside, the Panama Papers fueled the rising global populist force decrying what it sees as the persistent failure of the super-rich and of many corporations to be “good” citizens.
 It’s not just companies and individuals using shell companies to break the law.
 It’s the perception that the “1%” is not paying their fair share of taxes and that, by implication, means causing the rest of the world to suffer more than necessary.

 The Challenge for Boards

 What can boards do in the new world of the Panama Papers?